113 Types of Content Marketing You Can Add to Your Calendar Now

 As Joe Pulizzi, the godfather of content marketing likes to say, companies are now publishers.
 So it’s perfectly acceptable for marketers to borrow ideas from the traditional publishing world to better engage their audiences.

-2. Blog Posts
+3. Blog Posts

-Blog content can take many different angles—how to, list, question, why, etc.—and usually serves to educate prospective customers.
+Blog content can take many different formats—how to, list, question, why, etc.—and usually serves to educate prospective customers.
 Blog posts are usually at least 1,500 words long and help your audience solve a problem on their own, empowering them to become amazing at what they do (and subsequently give them more reason to use the product or service you’re selling).

 Studies have found those who blog regularly are most likely to reach their goals.